SECURITY OPERATIONS CENTER

 Building a Security Operations Center

-SOC teams are responsible for monitoring, detecting, containing and remediating IT threats across applications, devices, systems, networks, and locations.
+SOC teams are responsible for monitoring, detecting, containing, and remediating IT threats across critical applications, devices, and systems, in their public and private cloud enviroments as well as physical locations.

-Using a variety of technologies and processes, SOC teams rely on the latest threat intelligence (e.g. indicators, artifacts, and other evidence) to determine whether an active threat is occurring, the scope of the impact, as well as the appropriate remediation.
+Using a variety of technologies and processes, SOC teams rely on the latest threat intelligence to determine whether an active threat is occurring, the scope of the impact, as well as the appropriate remediation.

 Security operations center roles & responsibilities have continued to evolve as the frequency and severity of incidents continue to increase.